fabriciorissetto/CustomActivator/README.md

     int?
 IntegerNullable { get; set; }
 }
 ```
-You can instantiate an dynamic object that implements this interface by simply calling:
+You can instantiate a dynamic object that implements this interface by simply calling:
 ```sh
 CustomActivator.CreateInstance<IParametersTest>();
 ```
 It will return the instance of an object that implements the interface **and each property will have its default value**.

-> Note: The call CustomActivator.CreateInstance<> works with classes too (not only interfaces) just like the Ativator.CreateInstance<> from the .NET Framework.
+> Note: The call to CustomActivator.CreateInstance<> works with classes too (not only interfaces!).
+If you pass a class to it internally the `Ativator.CreateInstance<>` from the .NET Framework will be called.

 ###Other Features